 Imputed interest is the rate the IRS assigns to a loan with a significantly below-market rate.
 Even when no actual interest has been charged, the IRS uses the imputed rate of interest to tax the amount as if it was paid.

 How Does Imputed Interest Work?

 Imputed interest rates come into play in various scenarios.
-One of the most common is when no interest loans are made between family members.
+One of the most common is when no-interest loans are made between family members.

 When Are You Responsible for Imputed Interest?

 It’s not just zero-interest loans that are impacted by the imputed interest rules.
-If your business makes or receives below market interest loans, you can also be taxed.
+If your business makes or receives below-market interest loans, you also can be taxed.

 Why Was Imputed Interest Developed?

-The Tax Act of 1984, more commonly known as the Deficit Reduction Act, codified the concept of imputed interest and mandated a minimum interest rate for any loan made below a certain threshold.
+The Tax Reform Act of 1984, more commonly known as the Deficit Reduction Act, codified the concept of imputed interest and mandated a minimum interest rate for any loan made below a certain threshold.

 What Kinds of Loans Have Imputed Interest?

-So-called “Gift Loans” are subject to an imputed rate of interest.
+So-called “gift loans” are subject to an imputed rate of interest.
 This applies to loans made with zero-interest or below-market interest rates.
 In addition, any loan that was determined to be made specifically to reduce someone’s tax liability will be subject to the imputed interest rule.